- Asking the experts:

 During the weekend, I again had another breakthrough and a meaningful conversation.
 With Lexie, I discussed what I loved, but I didn’t really have an answer beyond design.
 I have always loved it, and I practice design thinking, streamlining interactions and processes even when I was working a retail job in Dunelm in Clydebank:

 In the bulb section for years, it was a mess, no one could find out where the correct bulb was and staff couldn’t accurately count or stock these bulbs because of that mess, there was no system in place and anything that anyone tried over the years make technical sense because of the barcode on them or the stock levels and how often the had to be restocked but they didn’t consider how people actually thought, so inspired by all those design books I read, Don Norman obviously, I designed a system that within groups of fittings, from left to right, as we read in the west, went from smallest wattage to largest and then again from left to right prioritised the most common light temperature to the least (warm to cool).
-The customer could come up and by process of elimination identify what type of fitting, what wattage they needed and what colour of light they wanted.
+The customer could come up and, by process of elimination, identify the type of fitting, the wattage they needed, and the colour of light they wanted.

 Why am I waxing on about how proud I am of the design of this bulb selection in a retail store that I don’t even work at anymore?
 Because I loved doing it, and I loved how much easier and simpler it made a small section of people’s lives — and yes, the store’s employees were very thankful —but no customer considered what system was in place or who had done it.